Kiley Dulaney: Washington Spirit

 Following the conclusion of her collegiate career, Dulaney trained with the Washington Spirit as a non-roster invitee in the 2025 NWSL preseason.
 On March 5, 2025, she signed a short-term contract with the Spirit.
 Three days later, she was an unused substitute as the Spirit claimed the 2025 NWSL Challenge Cup with a win over the Orlando Pride.
 Dulaney made her professional debut on May 24, coming into a match versus the Seattle Reign as a second-half substitute for Casey Krueger.
 She did not make any further appearances for the Spirit before her contract expired on June 25.

 Dallas Trinity

 Dallas Trinity FC of the USL Super League signed Dulaney ahead of its second full season of play.
 On August 23, 2025, Dulaney made her Dallas debut in the club's season-opening victory over Spokane Zephyr FC.
 The following week, she recorded her first professional start against Brooklyn FC.
+It would prove to be Dulaney's sole start of the season as she went on to come off the bench in all 16 of her subsequent appearances for the Trinity.
+She was also called on to participate in Dallas' semifinal defeat to Players' Shield winners Lexington SC on May 24, 2026.
+On June 4, 2026, the Trinity announced that Dulaney would be departing from the club at the end of the season.

+Sydney FC

+On September 3, 2026, Dulaney was announced to have signed for Australian club Sydney FC.